Making eye makeup mistakes can ruin your whole look. Here’s how to avoid them – and truly glow!

 Then, fill in any sparse areas with a sharpened eyebrow pencil.
 Voila!

 6. Choosing the wrong eyeliner

 Who doesn’t love a good winged eyeliner?
 But no matter how crafty you are at applying eyeliner, using the wrong kind is another of the biggest eye makeup mistakes.

 For example, liquid eyeliners can look harsh on ageing skin, especially if you’re using a glitter or coloured liner.
 It’s better to stick to long-wear eyeliner pencils or gel liners.
 When applying, keep them close to the lash line in order to perfectly define your eyes.

 For the bottom lash line, always go with a waterproof eyeliner, since products applied there are more likely to smear.

 7. Using too much mascara

-And if you find that your lashes just don’t grow as well as they used to you can try castor oil (apply with a Q Tip along the lash line each night) or an eyelash growth product like this to help them grow longer and thicker.
-If all else fails – go for fake lashes or lash extensions!
+If you find that your lashes just don’t grow as well as you’d like, you can try castor oil.
+Just apply with a Q Tip along the lash line each night.
+Alternatively, try an eyelash growth serum to help them grow longer and thicker.
+And if all else fails, simply try lash extensions!

 See?
 Avoiding making eye makeup mistakes isn’t that hard!
 Do you have any of your own tips?
 Let us know in the comments, below!